-The main processes included in this model are the dividing of precipitation into rain/snow, accumulation of snow pack, energy exchange on the snow-air interface, heat deficit in the snowpack, ground melt, and finally outflow from the snowpack.
+The main processes included in this model are the dividing of precipitation into rain/snow, accumulation of snow pack, energy exchange on the snow-air interface, heat deficit in the snowpack, ground melt, and finally outflow from the snowpack into the catchment in which it resides.

 Comments